stephen-cohen/qqual/README.md

     qqual file.fasta > output.tsv
     qqual file.fasta | tee output.tsv

 There is minimal error checking, and it may fail or produce unexpected results.
 If it fails, post an issue with as many details as possible.

+When calculating GC% and quantifying the number of Ns, any character not contained in the characters ACGT (or acgt) is considered an N. GC% is calculated as (num GC * 100) / num AT.

 # Citing
 If you use this tool for published work, please kindly cite this repo in-text.
 There is no version number but you can include the date of the most current commit if you want.
 You can cite this repo in-text with wording such as: